kyleparran/MMM_Homework_4/hw_4_writeup.md

 The learning rates were tuned to get stable, non-divergent adversarial training; 2330 uses a slightly lower generator rate because higher rates produced more unstable losses.

+### Data and Preprocessing

+- Full-day selection: only days with exactly 265 minutes are used.
+- Feature slice: the GAN uses 20 LOB features from the minutely data (columns 5–24 in the raw frame — SP/BP/SV/BV across levels 1–5 and related variables), matching the training/testing code.
+- Transform and normalization: `log1p` is applied to the last 10 volume-related columns.
+Each day is then normalized by its own mean and standard deviation; synthesis in Q3 inverts these steps to recover raw scale.
+- Splits: training months are 2023‑10/11/12; evaluation uses held‑out months 2024‑01/02/03.

 ### Training behavior (loss curves)

 From the loss CSVs for each ticker, the trajectories look numerically as follows: